-In addition to the requirements specified in BR Section 4.9.7 through 4.9.10 (BR Section 4.9.9 and 4.9.10 are only required if the CA provides OCSP responses), CAs MUST provide up-to-date revocation status information.
-CAs MUST issue CRLs, and the serial number of a revoked certificate MUST remain on the CRL for at least 10 years after the expiration of the certificate.
-CAs MAY provide OCSP responses for Code Signing Certificates and Timestamp Certificates for the time period specified in their CPS, which MAY be at least 10 years after the expiration of the certificate.
-Application Software Suppliers MAY require the CA to support a longer life-time in its contract with the CA. If the CA wishes to stop supporting validation of Code Signing Certificates or Timestamp Certificates prior to the date specified in its Certificate Policy/Certificate Practice Statement, the CA MUST give 90 days' prior notice to all Application Software Suppliers relying on the root certificate and permit the Application Software Suppliers sufficient time to take appropriate action as determined by the Application Software Supplier.
+In addition to the requirements specified in BR Section 4.9.7 through 4.9.10 [BR Section 4.9.9 and \$\frac{4.9.10}{4.9.10}\$ are only required if the CA provides OCSP responses]4-\$\frac{1}{2}\$.
+CAs MUST provide up-to-date revocation status information. -CAs MUST issue CRLs, and the serial number of a revoked certificate MUST remain on the CRL for at least 10 years after the expiration of the certificate.
+CAs MUST MAYMUSTMAY provide OCSP responses for Code Signing Certificates and SHOULDMAY provide OCSP responses for Timestamp Certificates for the time period specified in their CPS, which MUST MAY be at least 10 years after the expiration of the certificate.
+Alf a CAs MUST issues CRLs, and the serial number of a revoked certificate MUST remain on the CRL for at least 10 years after the expiration of the certificate.
+Application Software Suppliers MAY require the CA to support a longer life-time in its contract with the CA.-If the CA wishes to stop supporting validation of Code Signing Certificates or Timestamp Certificates prior to the date specified in its Certificate Policy/Certificate Practice Statement, the CA MUST give 90 days' prior notice to all Application Software Suppliers relying on the root certificate and permit the Application Software Suppliers sufficient time to take appropriate action as determined by the Application Software Supplier.